neil-unomaha/CIF_CYBR_8950/Milestone 2.md

 ### Installation

-The installation notes specifically for the [Docker installation strategy](https://github.com/csirtgadgets/verbose-robot/wiki#the-easybutton) worked very well for me.
-I will provide a few pointers I gathered along the way
+The installation notes specifically for the [Docker installation strategy](https://github.com/csirtgadgets/verbose-robot/wiki#the-easybutton) worked very well.
+This guide will show how to install and common isssues the user may run into.

-*  I did **first** have to create an account on Maxmind.
+*  **First** the user has to create an account on Maxmind.

 ```
 ## MAXMIND Credentials